Home > On PM Motor > What are the Effects of the Shape and Tolerance of Permanent Magnet Motor Magnets on Motor Performance?

 Consequences of Improper Magnet Width

-If the magnet width is too large, it can prevent proper installation, causing mechanical stress and potential damage to the motor.
-Conversely, if the width is too small, the magnet may shift during operation, leading to misalignment, increased vibration, and a significant drop in efficiency.
-Proper width ensures that magnets stay securely in place and function optimally.
+If it is too big, it may well result in poor installation, bringing mechanical stress to the motor and possible damage.
+If it is too small, the shift in operation may cause the misalignment of the magnet, increased vibration, and hence a huge drop in efficiency.
+Proper width ensures that magnets stay in the right place and operate efficiently.

 Influence of Magnetic Steel Chamfering